ncv-xyz/voidrice/README.md

 right with it.
 But if you comment out the lines `SSH_TTY` and `GPG_TTY` in `~/.zprofile`, everything should work.

-Current packages in LARBS which are unavailable in Termux:
+Current packages for LARBS which are unavailable in Termux:

 - xorg-xinit, xorg-xset (substituted for by termux-x11?)
 - otf-libertinus, ttf-font-awesome